Conway Twitty: Marriages and children

 Twitty was married four times, to three different women.
 His first marriage, to Ellen Matthews, lasted from 1953 to 1954.
 They had married because Ellen was pregnant with their son, Michael.
 His second, and longest, marriage was to Temple "Mickey" Medley.
 They were married in 1956 and had three children: Kathy, Joni Lee, and Jimmy Twitty.
 The couple divorced in early 1970, but they remarried quietly by the end of 1970.
 By 1984, after 28 years of marriage on and off, the stress of Twitty's frequent absences took its toll on Mickey, and Conway and she divorced again.
 Mickey Twitty died in 2021.
 In 1987, Twitty married his 36-year-old office secretary, Delores "Dee" Henry, who became his widow in June 1993.

 Taxes

 Twitty's success in country music was a key factor in his winning the 1983 case Harold L. Jenkins (a/k/a Conway Twitty) v.
 Commissioner in United States Tax Court.
-The Internal Revenue Service allowed Twitty to deduct from his taxes, as an "ordinary and necessary" business expense, payments that he had made to repay investors in a defunct fast-food chain called Twitty Burger; the chain disestablished in 1971.
+The Internal Revenue Service disallowed Twitty’s deduction from his taxes, as an "ordinary and necessary" business expense, payments that he had made to repay investors in a defunct fast-food chain called Twitty Burger; the chain disestablished in 1971.
 The general rule is that the payment of someone else's debts is not deductible.
 Twitty alleged that his primary motive was "protecting his personal business reputation."
 The court opinion contained testimony from Twitty about his bond with country music fans.
 The tax court ruled in Twitty's favor and allowed him to deduct these repayments.
+The opinion includes, in Footnote 14, a poem by the Judge entitled “Ode to Conway Twitty.”